 Groundbreaking for homes in Shirley Park.

-Planned date for turnover of NTRA control from the developer, New Town Associates LLC, to the homeowners.
+Turnover of NTRA control from the developer, New Town Associates LLC, to the homeowners.